lng205/AD9361_SDR/log.md

 The time setting of openwifi firmware is incorrect, which would results error in SSL validation.
 Set system time manualy with precision of 1s.

 Unable to find the correct serial port on zedboard.
-The name of tty* files dosen't change after pulg in the USB OTG port.
+The name of tty* files dosen't change after plug in the USB OTG port.

 Try to see if this method work on a normal PC.